xdong05/xdong05.github.io/_pages/home.md

 We are a research group studying nonlinear spatial systems in nature in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.

 <p style="color:#0056b3; font-size:1.1em; font-weight:600;">
-    How do simple local interactions generate the remarkable spatial organization observed in nature?
-We study nonlinear, spatially extended systems to understand how local interactions give rise to large-scale spatial organization and shape ecosystem responses to environmental change.
+    How do simple local interactions generate the remarkable spatial patterns observed in nature?
+How do those patterns influence ecosystem dynamics?
+We study nonlinear, spatially extended systems to understand the processes governing spatial organization and how that organization influences ecosystem resilience, critical transitions, and responses to environmental change.
 </p>

 <p>